Kelvin-Ben/math-magicians/README.md

 # Math Magicians

-> In this project, I will add the logic needed to make the Calculator component you developed in the previous project actually work.
+> In this project I will refactor the Calculator component you developed in the past projects.
+Instead of using class based components, I will use now hooks.

 ## Built With